coldfix/website/2015/10/05/autosized-listctrl.rst

 public: yes
-tags: [python, wx, listctrl, gui, programming]
+tags: [python, wx, listctrl, gui, programming, gist]
 summary: |
   A ListCtrl subclass for wxPython that autosizes columns to their minimal size requirements.